Evaneos/trolamine/README.md

 You can add as much as you want, they just have to implement [`Operation`][8] (you can extend class [`AbstractOperation`][9])

-Be careful, using the "security" keyword in your config will result in the generation of a proxy class which will be written in the directory specified by `%root_dir`.`%secured_dir`.
+Be careful, using the "security" keyword in your config will result in the generation of a proxy class which will be written in the directory specified by `%secured_dir`.

     parameters :
         root_dir : /path/to/your/application/root/
-        secured_dir : secured/
+        secured_dir : /path/to/your/application/root/secured/

 Example
 =======